pfroud/bike-prices/README.md

 ## Known issues
 - Model versions with the same price are drawn on top of each other.
-- When cost range override is on, colored bars go off the edge of the page.
+- When price range override is on, colored bars go off the edge of the page.